 We’ve been working our way through a study of the One God of the Bible, desiring to know Him more deeply.
 We’ve examined how He reveals Himself in the form of three unique Persons known as the Trinity.
 Then, we dug in deep to learn about the first two of those three persons, the Father, and the Son (Jesus), and now we’re ready to learn what we can about the third Person of the Godhead, God the Spirit.
 Yes, knowing the Holy Spirit is what we’re after today.

 2 Corinthians 3:17-18 – For the Lord is the Spirit, and wherever the Spirit of the Lord is, there is freedom.
 So all of us who have had that veil removed can see and reflect the glory of the Lord.
 And the Lord – who is the Spirit – makes us more and more like Him as we are changed into His glorious image.

-Perception often has the Holy Spirit sort of “on the bench” before Pentecost, but God the Spirit was quite active in the Old Testament.
-All the way back to creation the Spirit was both present and active, not just an observer “hovering over the face of the waters” as I tend to think of Him.
+Our perception often has the Holy Spirit sort of “on the bench” before Pentecost.
+But the truth is, the Spirit of God was quite active in the Old Testament.
+In fact, all the way back in the creation of the world, God the Spirit was both present and active.
+He was not just an observer “hovering over the face of the waters” as I tend to think of Him.

 Job 26:13 – His Spirit made the heavens beautiful, and His power pierced the gliding serpent.